arnolddevos/zoo3/summit/README.md

 ```
 - The `derived` method must be defined in the companion of the typeclass and the `derives` clause added to the definition of each applicable type, such as `Person` above.

-- An instance and its `SumType` or `ProductType` will be created at most once for each sum or product type resp.
+- An instance of `TC` will be created at most once for each applicable type.
 For example, `TC[Person]` will be constructed at most once.

 - Overloading the `derived` method creates a conflict.
 Only one of the defintions above may be present.
 Use `SumOrProductType` if the the `TC` applies to both sums and products: